 Whatever you think, Invicta’s 10640 dive watch is a watch to watch out for.
 One of the main selling points of this watch is its pearlescent quality when sunlight is reflected due to the vivid brilliance used on the dial.

-The Invicta Men’s 10640 is probably the most durable dive watch you can get for under $300.
+The Invicta Men’s 10640 is the most durable dive watch for under $300.
 There is no sapphire crystal, but it is made like a tank.
 The stainless steel case and bracelet feel indestructible.

 This watch has the most resounding water resistance rating of 300m/984ft.
-With a screw-down crown, unidirectional rotating bezel, and display case back, you can see the movement in action.
+You can see the movement in action with a screw-down crown, unidirectional rotating bezel, and display case back.

 Overall, the Invicta 10640 is a truly unique watch that offers excellent value for what it has to offer.
 Fully covered with lumens and a dial that can shine all night, you can use it reliably in any environment.

-It’s also durable with a 300m/984ft depth rating, so you can take it with you wherever you want, worry-free.
+It’s also durable with a 300m/984ft depth rating, so you can take it wherever you want, worry-free.
 This watch is large and works reliably.
 The Invicta 10640 can’t go wrong.

 Frequently Asked Questions